Have you ever heard of Hachiko the dog? No? Neither had I until we visited Tokyo. If you ever go to Japan then odds are you will hear about him.

 In 1934 a statue of Hachiko was unveiled at a grand ceremony in front of Shibuya train station with Hachiko himself present as the main guest.

-Hachiko passed away peacefully and alone on the street near Shibuya train station on March 8, 1935, 12 years old.
+Hachiko passed away peacefully and alone on the street near Shibuya train station on March 8, 1935.

 Hachiko is now on display at the National Science Museum in Ueno, Tokyo.

 There is also a monument of Hachiko next to his owner`s tomb in Aoyama cemetery in Tokyo.